Knitschi/CPFCMake/documentation/ImplementationProblems.rst

 CMake does not support lists that have only one empty element
 =============================================================

-Befcause lists are implemented as ; separated strings and the notation does not have the list end with a ;, it is not possible to have a list with one empty element.
+Because lists are implemented as ; separated strings and the notation does not have the list end with a ;, it is not possible to have a list with one empty element.
 This especially is a problem in algorithms which handle lists.
 Our function :code:`cpf_append_list()` is used to detect this problem,